kormixensnik34/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
 Additionally, consider participating in online courses or obtaining certifications to demonstrate your expertise in specific areas.
 By investing in your professional development, you' ll be better equipped to handle new challenges and contribute to the success of your organization.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."